 Papain is extracted to make digestive enzyme dietary supplements and is also used as an ingredient in some chewing gums.

-Papayas offer not only the luscious taste and sunlit color of the tropics, but are rich sources of antioxidant nutrients such as carotenes, vitamin-C and flavonoids; the B vitamins, folate and pantothenic acid; and the minerals, potassium, magnesium
+Papayas offer not only the luscious taste and sunlit color of the tropics, but are rich sources of antioxidant nutrients such as carotenes, vitamin-C and flavonoids; the B vitamins, folate and pantothenic acid; and the minerals, potassium, magnesium and fiber.

 Together, these nutrients promote the health of the cardiovascular system and also provide protection against colon cancer.